AscendNTNU/mineros/docs/mining.md

 returns a geometry_msgs/PoseArray with the blocks found

-# Collect blocks
+# Collect block
-call the `/mineros/mining/mine_blocks` service with the MineBlocks service request.
+call the `/mineros/mining/mine_block` service with the MineBlock service request.
 The request has the following params:
-- blocks: a geometry_msgs/PoseArray with the blocks to mine
+- block: a geometry_msgs/Pose with the block to mine

-returns a std_msgs/Bool[] with the result of each mining operation
+returns a std_msgs/Bool with the result of the mining operation

 # Inventory
 call the `/mineros/inventory/contents` service with the Inventory service request.
 The request is a trigger and returns: